SL SelfLandlord

 The Ombudsman is not something to dread if you run your letting responsibly.
 Most of its scope covers things good landlords are already doing: fixing repairs promptly, communicating clearly, handling deposits fairly.

 What it changes is accountability.
-Previously, a self-managing landlord who handled repairs badly had limited consequences unless the tenant took court action.
-From May 2026, there is a formal, accessible, and relatively fast route to a binding decision.
+Today, a self-managing landlord who handles repairs badly has limited consequences unless the tenant takes court action.
+Once the Ombudsman launches (expected 2028), there will be a formal, accessible, and relatively fast route to a binding decision.

 The landlords who will find this difficult are the ones who are slow to fix things, bad at communication, and loose with documentation.
 That is precisely the category the scheme is designed to address.